-There is no simple cure for discoid eczema, but there are medications that can help ease the symptoms.
+There's no simple cure for discoid eczema, but medications can help ease the symptoms.

-There are many different preparations for each type of medication and it is worth taking time with your pharmacist to find the best one for you.
+There are many different preparations for each type of medication and it's worth taking time with your pharmacist to find the best one for you.

 A range of emollient products, soap substitutes and some topical corticosteroids can be bought from pharmacies without a prescription.
 Some of them are cheaper to buy this way than with a prescription.

 Ask your pharmacist for advice on the different products and how to use them.
-See your GP if your eczema does not improve after using an over-the-counter preparation.
+See your GP if your eczema doesn't improve after using an over-the-counter preparation.

 There are also some self-help tips that may help to control symptoms of discoid eczema, such as:

-- avoiding soaps and detergents, including liquid soaps, bubble bath, shower gels and wet wipes – even if these do not obviously irritate your skin; you should use an emollient soap substitute instead
+- avoiding soaps and detergents, including liquid soaps, bubble bath, shower gels and wet wipes – even if these don't obviously irritate your skin; use an emollient soap substitute instead

-- protecting your skin from minor cuts (for example, by wearing gloves) as they may trigger discoid eczema
+- protecting your skin from minor cuts (for example, by wearing gloves) as these may trigger discoid eczema

 - taking daily lukewarm baths or showers – using an emollient when washing may reduce your symptoms, and remember to apply your treatments soon afterwards